London victims: Police officer, teacher, US tourist killed

 Teacher killed

-Frade's death was first confirmed by the mayor of Betanzos in Spain, Ramon Garcia Vasquez, where the teacher's relatives live.
+Aysha Frade's death was first confirmed by the mayor of Betanzos in Spain, Ramon Garcia Vasquez, where the teacher's relatives live.

 Garcia Vasquez said Frade lived in London with her Portuguese husband.